-The autoregressive models \cite{domke2008killed,van2016conditional,van2016pixel} and the flow-based generative models \cite{dinh2015nice,dinh2017density,kingma2018glow} optimize the exact log-likelihood of the real data.
-Although autoregressive models perform better on density estimation benchmarks, their sequential property results in non-trivial parallelization.
-Hence, by comparison, the flow-based generative models are conceptually attractive due to tractable log-likelihood, exact latent-variable inference, and parallelizability of both training and synthesis.
+Autoregressive models \cite{domke2008killed,van2016conditional,van2016pixel} and flow-based generative models \cite{dinh2015nice,dinh2017density,kingma2018glow} optimize the exact log-likelihood of real data.
+Despite autoregressive models' better performance on density estimation benchmarks, its sequential property results in non-trivial parallelization.
+In contrast, the flow-based generative models are conceptually attractive due to tractable log-likelihood, exact latent-variable inference, and parallelizability of both training and synthesis.
 Notably, they allow exact inference of the actual data log-likelihood via normalizing flow.
-As shown in Fig.~\ref{fig:concept} (a), the normalizing flow model transforms a simple distribution into a complex one by applying a sequence of invertible transformation functions, which leads to an excellent mechanism of simultaneous exact log-likelihood optimization and latent-variable inference.
-Owing to efficiency constraints on the network design, most flow-based generative models require a large number of flow layers to approximate non-linear long-range data dependencies \cite{mahajan2020normalizing} to get globally coherent samples.
-To overcome this drawback, modeling the long-range dependencies efficiently over normalizing flows is the key, and presently it is one of the most sought-after problems \cite{ho2019flow++, mahajan2020normalizing}.
+As shown in Fig.\ref{fig:concept}(a), the normalizing flow model transforms a simple distribution into a complex one by applying a sequence of invertible transformation functions, which leads to an excellent mechanism of simultaneous exact log-likelihood optimization and latent-variable inference.
+However, due to efficiency constraints in their network designs, most models require several flow layers to approximate non-linear long-range data dependencies to get globally coherent samples.
+To overcome this drawback \ie, modeling dependencies efficiently over normalizing flows is the key, and presently one of the most sought-after problems \cite{ho2019flow++, mahajan2020normalizing}.